polyformproject/polyform-licenses/Polyform-Licensor-Noncompete.md

 ## Discontinued Uses

-You may begin using the software to compete with a product or service that the licensor stops providing, unless the licensor includes a plain-text line beginning with `Licensor Line of Business:` that documents that line of business with the software.
+You may begin using the software to compete with a product or service that the licensor has stopped providing, unless the licensor includes a plain-text line beginning with `Licensor Line of Business:` that documents that line of business with the software.
 For example:

 > Licensor Line of Business: YoyodyneCMS Content Management System (http://example.com/cms)